-Exam season is just a few weeks away, meaning there’s never been a better time to get prepared.
-In fact, thinking about exam revision sooner rather than later can have a positive effect on performance and grades.
-Not only will you have more time to study but you’ll be able to adopt a more balanced approach to revision, set clear goals and plan out study sessions in advance.
+GCSE Exam season is right around the corner, meaning there’s never been a better time to get prepared.
+In fact, thinking about exam revision sooner rather than later can positively affect performance and grades.
+Not only will you have more time to study, but you’ll be able to adopt a more balanced approach to revision, set clear goals, and plan out study sessions in advance.
 Here’s the ultimate guide to GCSE revision, with everything you and your parents need to know.
 Follow our seven steps to success!

 When should GCSE revision start?

 GCSE revision should ideally start six months before the actual exam.
 Students should begin the revision process in January, as the exam will start in May.
 However, everyone is different and schedules vary.
 Parents should work with students and start revisions based on the child’s specific abilities.

 The sooner you start revising, the better.
 You never want to underestimate the subjects you’ll need to cover for the exam, or you could be putting yourself in a time crunch that increases anxiety.